Click here to contact our client care coordinator about working with Anna!

 Anna's fees:

-I previously worked as a farmer and community garden educator, working with folks of a variety of ages and abilities.
+I previously worked as a farmer, community garden educator, and in therapeutic horticulture, working with folks of a variety of ages and abilities.